sdroege/gstreamer-rs/docs/gstreamer/docs.md

 the floating flag while leaving the reference count unchanged.
 If the object is not floating, then this call adds a new normal reference increasing the reference count by one.

+For more background on "floating references" please see the `gobject::Object` documentation.
 ## `object`
 a `Object` to sink
 <!-- impl Object::fn replace -->